-40 years ago, at a nursery school at Stanford University, psychology professor Walter Mischel ran an experiment.
+Fifty years ago at a nursery school, a professor ran an experiment.

-A bunch 4-year-olds were brought into a room, one at a time.
-They were given one marshmallow, and told they were allowed to eat it immediately, but if they could wait 15 minutes without eating it, they’d be given a second marshmallow, and could eat both.
+4-year-old children were brought into a room, one at a time, and given one marshmallow.
+He told them they were allowed to eat it immediately, but if they could wait fifteen minutes without eating it, they’d be given a second marshmallow, and could eat both.

 70% of the kids ate the marshmallow right away.
-Only 30% of the kids could wait the full 15 minutes to get the second marshmallow.
-This experiment has been repeated in other countries (Brazil and Japan) over the years, and the ratio stays the same.
+Only 30% of the kids could wait the full fifteen minutes to get the second marshmallow.
+This experiment has been repeated in other countries over the years, and the ratio stays the same.
 Two-thirds can’t wait.
 One-third wait.

-15 years later, the researchers followed-up and found that those kids who waited for the second marshmallow scored, on average, 250 points higher on the SAT test, and were higher achievers in whatever field they had chosen (academic, athletic, artistic).
-They were all-around more successful and happier.
+Fifteen years later, the researchers followed-up and found that those kids who waited for the second marshmallow scored, on average, 250 points higher on their college exams, and were higher achievers in whatever field they had chosen, whether academic, athletic, or artistic.
+They were all-around happier and more successful.

-You’re giving more importance to the future than the present.
-Willing to give up a little pleasure in the present, to benefit your future self.
+So your ability to delay gratification is one of the best indicators of future success.
+When you delay gratification, you’re giving more importance to the future than the present.
+You give up a little pleasure now to benefit your future self.

-For future-focused people, long-range goals fuel today’s decisions and actions.
-This keeps them ambitiously working, saving, and planning for a better life.
-Self-discipline and the ability to delay gratification are key.
+Future-focused people let their long-range goals decide today’s decisions and actions.
+They ambitiously work, save, and plan for a better life.
+They have lots of self-discipline and the ability to delay gratification.

 Future-focused people are more successful professionally and academically.
 They also eat well, exercise regularly, and schedule preventative health exams.

-Present-focused people actively seek activities and relationships that bring pleasure, variety, immediate gratification, and short-term payoffs.
-They avoid anything tedious, requiring effort, maintenance, or routine.
-They’re playful and impulsive, engaging in leisure activities (until it becomes boring).
+Present-focused people seek excitement, variety, and immediate gratification.
+They avoid anything tedious, repetitive, or difficult.
+They’re playful and impulsive, often immersed in leisure activities.

-Present-focused people are more likely to gamble, use drugs and alcohol.
-They’re less likely to exercise, eat well, floss, or get regular health exams.
+Present-focused people are more likely to gamble and use drugs or alcohol.
+They’re less likely to eat well, exercise, floss their teeth, or get regular health exams.
 They are the least likely to be successful.

 While some present-focus is needed to enjoy life, too much present-focus can rob life of the deeper happiness of accomplishment.

-Though the experiment with 4-year-olds shows that we each have a built-in tendency, we can intentionally change our focus.
+Though we each have a built-in tendency, we can intentionally change our focus.

-When you have work to finish, be future-focused.
+When you have work to do, be future-focused.
 When your work is done and it’s time to relax, be present-focused.
 During family holidays, be past-focused to enjoy family customs.